 See Video of Immigration Office (other page)

-The info below may still be useful to read though.
+The info below may still be useful to read through, if you plan on going to Chaengwattana, as we did for many years before applying online.

 If you are permitted to stay in Thailand with a long term visa (like a retirement visa), you still have to report to immigration every 90 days.
 Regulations can be just a bit confusing (and not intuitive) so we just want to highlight what you should be doing.